Robbie Dunne found guilty of four bullying and harassment charges towards Bryony Frost over seven-month period

-Jockey Robbie Dunne has been found guilty of bullying and harassing fellow rider Bryony Frost over a seven-month period.
+Jockey Robbie Dunne has been banned from racing for 18 months, with three months suspended, after being found guilty of bullying and harassing fellow rider Bryony Frost over a seven-month period.

 The British Horseracing Authority (BHA) found Dunne in breach of four charges of conduct prejudicial to the integrity, proper conduct and good reputation of racing, including bullying and harassing Frost between February 13, 2020 and September 3, 2020.